Who is a First Generation Student?

-Join us for our First Generation Student Series
+First Generation Student Series

 Throughout the year we will be hosting a variety of events that will help First Generation students navigate the enrollment process at College of DuPage.
 If you're interested in attending one (or all!) of these sessions, click on the date listed below.

 To register, you must create a profile on our application portal.
 Once you have a username/password, you can register for the event online or by calling (630)942-2626.

 Financing College 101 for First Generation Students

 This session will be an in depth presentation on tips and tricks to financing your education.
 Students will learn about: